-On Fridays: I will stop checking emails at 2:00pm.
+On Fridays: I will stop checking emails at 4:00pm.
 Therefore, if you need to reach me before Monday, have your emails in my box before that time.

 If my response does not come within this stated timeline, please resend your email, as it may not have reached me.

-I will not check emails on Saturday and Sunday.
+I will not check emails on Saturday, Sunday, or MCC Holidays.